CanciuCostin/android-spyware/README.md

 ```
 adb server
 ```
-2.Start the container (inside the project directory):
+2. Optional, set your Google MAPS API Key in docker-compose file for dashboard widget 3.Start the container (inside the project directory):
 ```
 docker-compose up
 ```
-3. Wait for the containers to initialize, and access the application in the browser via http://localhost/admin The files directory will be created.
+4. Wait for the containers to initialize, and access the application in the browser via http://localhost/admin The files directory will be created.
 It will contain the payloads and the actions outputs.

 ### Usage